 - Should it be appropriate, ACNS will contact CSU Legal Counsel for their advice.
 This may involve contacting law enforcement, but this shall be done only by ACNS, and only after CSU Legal Counsel has been consulted.

 - No information regarding the incident should be released unless authorized by CSU Legal Counsel.
 Information should only be released through ACNS who shall coordinate such release with CSU Legal Counsel.

 - In general, the affected computer(s) should be disconnected from the network, but not turned off, or rebooted.
-Also, no modifications should be made to the systems until ACNS staff and departmental staff has agreed upon a set of appropriate next steps.
+Also, no modifications should be made to the systems until ACNS staff and departmental staff have agreed upon a set of appropriate next steps.

 SECTION II Mandatory, Minimum IT Security Requirements

 The requirements in this section are mandatory, minimum requirements that shall be implemented on all IT systems associated with the University.
 This includes University-owned devices and personally-owned devices that interact with University systems, even if only by a physical means such as sharing removable media such as floppy disks, optical disks, or other storage devices.
 If it is not possible or practicable to meet these requirements, the responsible department may petition ACNS for an exception to these requirements.
 The form for applying for an exception may be found on ACNS’ website (http://www.acns.colostate.edu/Security).

 Only operating systems that are secure according to current best practices and require strong authentication shall be used.
 In particular, only currently supported Windows operating systems shall be used (see http://www.acns.colostate.edu/Policies/DesktopSoftware).
 If an older Windows operating system is required, an exception must be applied for (see https://wsnet2.colostate.edu/cwis24/acns/Security/Exemption).
 Security patches and updates shall be applied in a timely manner.
 Where possible, updates shall be automatically applied to both operating systems and applications.